 There was much engineering do be done and problems to be solved as we explored ways to make bridges.
 Using paper in different iterations (folded, crinkled, flat, etc.,) and also using materials such as fabric and wood, children hypothesized and then tested their predictions as they constructed a range of bridges.
 The plastic elephant was a good sport as he sometimes made it across and sometimes didn't.
 Children grappled with concepts such as weight, load bearing, structural support, balance and more as they built these bridges; all the while learning how to communicate these complicated ideas to each other and to listen to one another.

 The oldest children also did an intensive study of stained glass.
 All children were invited to walk outside and upstairs and explore some of the stained glass in our own school building and then represent that experience using contact and tissue paper.
 The oldest children engaged in a more intensive study.
-We took repeated trips to study the stained glass windows and each time represented the experience through a different medium: we built stained glass with unit blocks and pattern blocks, we sketched it with pencil and drew with oil pastel.
-Finally we took several days to paint a stain glass window.

 Other buildings, as you know, are best eaten and when we say children built with a variety of materials that includes graham crackers and fruit!
 Children learned about balance and pattern as they built houses out of crackers, patterns out of fruit and then again houses out of fruit and toothpicks.
 Children (and most living creatures) are sensory beings and the more that they can touch, smell and taste as they make their way through a complex world the better their understanding.